As a result of the uncertainty caused by the COVID-19 pandemic, the 18th World Conference on Tobacco or Health (WCTOH) is now postponed.

 As we navigate the COVID-19 crisis, strong leadership and global collaboration will be critical in preventing the tobacco industry from derailing strong tobacco control policies which are proven to protect people from the harms of smoking.

-We look forward to seeing you in March 2022.
+We look forward to seeing you at the 18th WCTOH.